 Internal flight: 1 hour; Walking: 1 hour.

 Our trail departs from a small village outside of Kalaw.
 The landscape before us presents green, rolling hills and enticing, sprawling valleys.
 Dotting the countryside are countless perfectly shaped crabapple trees, offering a view that will keep us entranced.
-We pass through rural Danu and Pa O communities and fields of ginger, wheat, chilies, cabbages and sesame.
+We pass through rural Danu and Pa O communities and fields of ginger, wheat, chilis, cabbages and sesame.
 Lunch is served at a local home.

 The trails we hike were made by local farmers and villagers to connect them to their land and other villages.
 Daily life carries on during our hike as farmers work in the fields tending to crops and livestock.
 Our day ends at Pattu Bauk, a small Shan village, where we spend the night.
 We?ll rest our legs while sipping a cold beverage on the patio, taking in the bucolic atmosphere.
 All meals included.